How Biden’s classified document haul rocked Washington

 When the news first broke, a sense of deja vu seemed to wash over the nation’s capital.
 Classified documents were recovered from the Penn Biden Center for Diplomacy and Global Engagement in Washington DC, where Joe Biden kept an office after serving as vice president.

-Attorney General Merrick Garland has now assigned the US attorney in Chicago to review a number of potentially classified documents taken from the think tank – including potentially classfied documents from President Joe Biden’s vice presidential office.
+Attorney General Merrick Garland has now assigned the US attorney in Chicago to review a number of potentially classified documents taken from the think tank – including potentially classified documents from President Joe Biden’s vice presidential office.
+Another set of documents was allegedly found at a second location linked to the president in follow-up searches after the think tank revelation, several outlets reported Wednesday.

 The scope of Mr Biden’s trove is much narrower, but regardless is raising accusations of hypocrisy from Republicans who argue that Democrats are holding Mr Trump to a standard that they themselves did not meet.